-Once a year, Jean Van Roy and family orchestrate a worldwide event featuring a beer made specifically for select accounts around the globe for a simultaneous toast of this fleeting beer.
-This magical day is known as Zwanze, a word that refers to a sarcastic style of humor, often noted in the specialty beer’s playful nature and ingredients.
-Now, more than ever, we need a time and place to stop and reflect.
-We hope to come together with exuberant camaraderie and to raise a glass high above our troubles in the name of the greater good.
-We are in this life collectively, arm in arm, to overcome all obstacles together.
-So, we invite you to take a moment to stop and smell the lambic!!!
+Once a year, Brasserie Cantillon orchestrate a worldwide event featuring a beer made specifically for a few select accounts around the globe for a simultaneous toast of this fleeting beer.
+This magical fun day is known as Zwanze, a word that refers to a sarcastic style of humor, often noted in the specialty beer’s playful nature and ingredients.

 There are some things in life that are so inherently tied to a sense of place that it would be inexcusable to think of them in any other context.
 The champagnes of Northeastern France, the barbecue of the American South, and the heavily peated Scotch of Islay are all prime examples.
 Perhaps none as tethered to locale as the lambics of Belgium’s Zenne Valley in the immediate area around Brussels.
 You see, these spontaneously fermented beers are so dependent on the location that the very buildings that house them dictate their fermented journey.